Tormek T-4 Water Cooled Sharpener Review

 Getting the Tormek T-4 Ready to Work

 Setting up the Tormek T-4 is super simple.
 The grinding stone and universal support are the only pieces that need to be installed.
 That’s just a matter of slipping the universal support into the holes on the top or bottom, and a single bolt to hold the grinding stone in place.
 The leather honing wheel comes pre-installed on the opposite side.

 The build quality also seems really solid.
 I didn’t take it apart to see, but the plastic housing (with a cast zinc top that supports the motor and shaft) seems to protect a well-built motor from the feel and sound of it.

 Inside the Box

-Included with the Tormek T-4 is everything you need to get started except the jigs that you’ll want for your specific applications.
+The Tormek T-4 includes everything you need to get started except the jigs needed for your specific applications.
 There is a stone grinder for when you need to reshape the grinding stone.
 You’ll also get a Tormek DVD, honing compound, AngleMaster edge guide, and “Water Cooled Sharpening of Edge Tools” book.
 The book is an incredible asset for someone that hasn’t spent years learning the technique with a bladesmith.
 More thoughts on that a little later though.

 There is some disagreement as to whether grinding toward the blade is better than grinding away from it.
 Tormek says that they have found no notable differences in edge quality between the two.
 However, grinding towards the blade lends to being able to put greater pressure on the blade.
 They’ve developed suggestions on which way to set your blade depending on what you’re sharpening.
 The Universal Support can install in two positions to get the grind direction you need.